marlsrobo/cs3200-group-15/README.md

 ### Project Description
 Our project is a database represenation of clubs at Northeastern.
 Example clubs may include: Northeastern Women in Technology (NUWIT), Northeastern Skate Club, or any of the fraternities and sororities.
 Each club has certain attributes that describe it, including a reference to where the club meets, and students can become members of the club.

+### Problem Statement
+The problem that we were trying to solve was to aggregate all of the clubs of a school in one location which could be updated whenever needed.
+The school might want to get a list of all the names of the clubs, find information about a specific club, or know which students are members of which clubs.

+### Solution Statement
+Our solution was to create a relational database that stored information about clubs, students, and the locations where the clubs meet.
+We created tables for each of these objects, and an additional database to reify the relationship between clubs and students, called enrollments.

 ### UML Class Diagram
 https://github.com/marlsrobo/cs3200-group-15/blob/76614ac3447b8409ce90f5ed428747ffe242e0f3/db_design_final_project_UML.pdf